 - Gather paperwork.
 If you are out of the hospital, you may want to gather any medical bills, doctor notes, diagnosis, the costs of any prescriptions related to the accident, receipts for towing services, rental cars, hospital and doctor visits, and any other expenses incurred from the car accident.
 You should also gather estimates for repairing damages to your car or other property, and/or paperwork from the insurance company if they have totaled the vehicle.

 - Make notes of other inconveniences.
 Notes should be made about the time that you or your passengers have had to miss from work.
 You may be able to receive compensation for this in the event of a car accident lawsuit.
 Other expenses directly related to the accident should also be reported, such as childcare, maid services, etc. for someone who is unable to take care of their daily tasks.

 - Bring everything to us.
 Once you have scheduled an appointment to speak with one of our automobile accident lawyers, be sure to bring in any of the paperwork, receipts, bills, pictures of the scene, pictures of damages and injuries, estimates, and witness testimony to the meeting.
-We can use all of this to determine your right to pursue damages in a car accident lawsuit, and how much should those damages be if you choose to pursue them.
+We can use all of this to determine your right to pursue damages in a car accident lawsuit and how much those damages should be if you choose to pursue them.